IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 ﻿# it2810-webutvikling-h18-prosjekt-3-31
 In this project we made a personal information manager app.
 The app helps you keep track of appointments and todos, and also features a map and a calendar.
 By using the app the user can add new appointments connected to a date and new todos, and see where she/he is on the map.
+It is supposed to be motivational by counting completed todos, and help you reach a specific number of todos a month.

 ## Dependencies